 Child Abuse Prevention Month

-Victor services are committed to providing support and programs to educate and prevent child abuse by supporting families.
+Victor is committed to providing support and programs to educate others and prevent child abuse by supporting families and children.
 We provide counseling and therapy for our clients to heal from traumas sometimes caused by child abuse, but we also intervene when child abuse is occurring and work to correct behavior and improve homes.

 - Last year, an estimated 678,000 children were found to be victims of child abuse or neglect nationwide.

 There are five or six Protective Factors.
 These are environmental and societal contributions or factors that decrease risk and help families to function as healthy as possible.